 Once you see the data, you'll never see patients the same way again

-B. Braun's Peripheral Advantage® is a proven program that gives your staff the tools, training and insights they need to confidently deliver consistent PIVC care and a better patient experience.
+B. Braun's Peripheral Advantage® Program is a proven program that gives your staff the tools, training and insights they need to confidently deliver consistent PIVC care and a better patient experience.
 After implementation, program results may include hospital system improvements of clinical, operational and financial outcomes.

 Download FirstHealth of the Carolinas Case Study

-Our Peripheral Advantage® Program can help:
+warningOur Peripheral Advantage® Program can help:

-Improve first-stick success
+Improve first-stick success by nearly 20%1

-Lengthen PIVC dwell times
+Lengthen PIVC dwell times to approximately 4.76 days1

-by more than 10%1
+Increase patient satisfaction by more than 10%1

 Advantages of the Peripheral Advantage Program